WycliffeAssociates/btt-recorder-docs/docs/compiling.rst

 Compile a Recording for the Chapter
 -----
-1. Start in the Project Management home screen and tap on the book to finish.
+1. Start in the `Project Management screen <https://btt-recorder.readthedocs.io/en/latest/mainscreens.html#project-management-pages>`_ and tap on the book to finish.
 Notice that the circle should be full.
 The list of chapters for the book shows.

 The chapters are listed – each one on a separate bar.